FROM TUI TO SANTIAGO: 6 STAGES (120km)

-The passage of the Way of Saint James has left an indelible mark on Tui.
-Beyond architecture and heritage, the culture of the town has been transformed with the passage of thousands of pilgrims every year.
-If you decide to start your Camino from this place, you will be impressed to see the Cathedral of Santa María, whose fortified aspect dominates the panoramic views of the city.
-Its historical complex is one of the main attractions of the city and one of the most important in Galicia after Santiago de Compostela.
-A walk through its cobblestone streets will give you witness to history over the centuries, admiring emblazoned houses and monuments such as the Diocesan Museum, the old pilgrims’ hospital, the chapel of San Telmo or the Convents of the Poor Clares and Santo Domingo.
+The passage of the Portuguese Way of Saint James has long left an indelible mark on Tui and the next 6 stages.
+Beyond the architecture and heritage, the culture of the town has been transformed by the passage of thousands of pilgrims every year.
+If you decide to start your Way from this village, you will be impressed by the sight of the Cathedral of Santa Maria, whose fortified appearance dominates the panoramic views of the city.
+Its historical site is one of the main attractions of the city and one of the most important in Galicia after that of Santiago de Compostela.
+A walk through its cobbled streets will make you witness of the history along the centuries, emblazoned houses and monuments among which the Diocesan Museum, the old pilgrims’ hospital, the San Telmo chapel, the Clarisas Convent and the Santo Domingo Convent stand out.

 Tui – O Porriño

 This first stage of the 6 stages of the Portuguese Way, starting from the town of Tui, is characterized by being smooth and comfortable, alternating paths with asphalt tracks and roads, which follow the course of the Louro River.
 The beauty of the stage only darkens when you cross an industrial area a few kilometers from Tui, which you can avoid by taking the alternative that takes you through vineyards and trees to a paved track that will only increase the stage by half a kilometer.

 Once you arrive at O Porriño, besides having all the services for pilgrims, you can visit the Town Hall, the Fonte do Cristo, the Templete del Metro de Madrid and the Botica Nova.